OTUSOFE365025/project-group-17/Use Cases.md

 4. Ask Academic or Administrative Questions
   Associated Requirement ID: RS1, RS5, RS10, R5, R6
   The student interacts with the assistant by typing or speaking a question like “When is my next exam?”.
 The system interprets the natural-language query using AI and retrieves relevant information from the connected systems such as LMS or registration data.

+5. Lecturer Posts Course Announcements
+  Associated Requirement ID: RL2, RL8
+  The lecturer, by voice or text command, can create anouncements such as “Post an announcement reminding students about the quiz on Friday.”
+The assistant authenticates the lecturer, verifies authorization, and updates the course announcement feed.

+6.